 This post is all about easy Easter traditions for toddlers.
-I’m updating it with a few more ideas.
+I’m updating it with a few more ideas and things we’ve been loving over the years.
 Originally published April 2017.

 Happy Easter weekend!

 Growing up, Easter was always such a special holiday and, while my kids are still too young to latch onto traditions, I’ve been savoring talking to Lincoln about why we celebrate Easter over the last few weeks.

 Recently I’ve heard so many great ideas (on podcasts, on pinterest, talking to friends) for Easter week and Easter Sunday so instead of getting overwhelmed by all the things are aren’t doing this year, I’ve picked a few 5 minutes activities we can implement as our toddler Easter traditions.
 And hey, if we want to do them again next year, we can.
 And if not, that’s just fine.

 - Easter outfits+ pictures: I already shared out Easter outfits here a few weeks ago but we’ll all put on matching pastels for Easter Sunday and make the kids endure a few minutes of pictures before choir practice in the morning.

 - Easter baskets: Growing up the exciting present in our Easter basket was always a box of sugar cereal (the only time of the year my mom bought sugar cereal).
 Last year Lincoln was too young for cereal but I’m picking up a box of something colorful and sugary for him this year and I hope it means he’ll still eat plain cheerios the rest of the year.
 I also have a little coloring book for Lincoln and a few plastic eggs I’ll fill with a jellybean or two.
 Baskets won’t be anything elaborate but I’ll also grab a box of cereal each for me and Ben and maybe a little stuffed animal for Adelaide.